-Then, on September 1, 1939, Nazi Germany invaded Poland, igniting the global conflict that developed into World War II.
+But that would all change on September 1, 1939, when Nazi Germany invaded Poland, igniting a global conflict that would grow to become World War II.
 On May 10, 1940, the German army invaded the Netherlands, defeating overmatched Dutch forces after just a few days of fighting.

 Captured by the Nazis

-On August 4, 1944, a German secret police officer accompanied by four Dutch Nazis stormed into the Secret Annex and arrested everyone hiding there.
-They had been betrayed by an anonymous tip; the identity of their betrayer remains unknown to this day.
+On August 4, 1944, a German secret police officer accompanied by four Dutch Nazis stormed into the Secret Annex, arresting everyone that was hiding there.
+They had been betrayed by an anonymous tip, and the identity of their betrayer remains unknown to this day.
 The residents of the Secret Annex were shipped off to Camp Westerbork, a concentration camp in the northeastern Netherlands, and arrived by passenger train on August 8, 1944.
 They were transferred to the Auschwitz death camp in Poland in the middle of the night on September 3, 1944.
-Upon arrival at Auschwitz, the men and women were separated.
+Upon arriving at Auschwitz, the men and women were separated.